AlibabaCloudDocs/ess/intl.en-US/API Reference/Scaling group/CreateScalingGroup.md

 This parameter specifies instance type N to override the instance types specified in the launch template.
 You can specify N values for this parameter and N instance types for the extended configurations.
 Valid values of N: 1 to 10.

-**Note:** This parameter takes effect only when the LaunchTemplateId parameter is specified.
+**Note:** This parameter is valid only when the LaunchTemplateId parameter is specified.

 Valid values of InstanceType: For information about available ECS instance types, see [Instance families](~~25378~~). |
 |LaunchTemplateOverride.N.WeightedCapacity|Integer|No|4|If you want to scale the scaling group based on the capacity, you must specify LaunchTemplateOverride.N.WeightedCapacity after LaunchTemplateOverride.N.InstanceType is specified.
 The two parameters have a one-to-one correspondence between them.
 The N value must be the same.